Manchester Evening News

 The cast bring the characters to life with funny, engaging performances, which frequently provoke guffaws of laughter from the stalls.
 Game of Souls is an enjoyable romp that brings a light, comedic and occasionally ribald touch to the issues it seeks to comment on.
 Personally, I would have preferred a more ambiguous ending to the rather sugary conclusion the show ultimately arrives at.
 But maybe that’s just the devil in me.
 As the final song’s lyrics remind us ‘the press are not to be trusted’.
 Mwah ha ha ha.

-Reviewed by Simon Belt at The Dancehouse Theatre, Manchester on 13th June.
+Reviewed by Simon Belt at The Dancehouse Theatre, Manchester.

 Game of Souls started its life entitled ‘Chess Pieces’ which I saw at Salford Arts Theatre back in 2013 with its own troupe of dancers embedded for dramatic effect.
 This refined production was leaner and sharper than its earlier outing and shows that Arts Council funding doesn’t always mean a pampering of productions that should otherwise fall by the wayside.
 John Waterhouse has made good use of the support he’s received to take the play further and get a much better performance out of the script as a consequence.
 The tagline says it’s a comedy with music, but it felt very much like a morality play about our own capacity to be autonomous and purposeful in the face of hidden manipulations by forces seemingly beyond our control.